YxnnXriel/YxnnXriel/README.md

 - 👋 Hi, I'm @YxnnXriel
 - 👀 I am interested in programming, video games, automation
-- 🌱 my programming languages are C,c++,python
+- 🌱 my programming languages are C,C++,python
 - 💞️ I am looking to collaborate on the automation of repetitive tasks and other
 - 📫 How to reach me Facebook: Yann Ariel